 "Now."

-The shelf didn't collapse.
-It cracked — a sharp, splitting sound like a gunshot in the quiet vault — and tilted.
+The shelf cracked like a gunshot and tilted.
 Curtis lurched.
-The little girl on his knee slid.
-He caught her, both arms locking around her automatically, and hit the stone floor of the shelf hard on his side, taking the impact himself.
+The little girl slid.
+His arms locked around her automatically.
+He hit the stone floor on his side and absorbed the impact.
 The shelf steadied.

-But the little girl's leg caught and bent wrong.
+The little girl's leg caught and snapped under his weight.
 Her scream cut through the vault like a blade.